RobinWebbers/turtle-clib/README.md

 ## Fork

-To make life easier when you want to add your own library, you can copy the generic makefile in each of the library directories.
+To make life easier when you want to contribute to the code, you can copy the generic makefile in each of the library directories.

 ## Libraries